The Xyggy Discovery Engine is a different kind of beast from conventional machine learning and information retrieval.

 Deep learning vectors can be of any length.

-Query results are not based on Euclidean or cosine distance metrics (which do not exhibit any intelligence) but Bayesian machine learning which also means the Engine doesn’t suffer from scalability or accuracy problems.
+Query results are not based on Euclidean or cosine distance metrics (which do not exhibit any intelligence) but realtime learning (inference) which also means the Engine doesn’t suffer from scalability or accuracy problems.

 For all data types including text, images, audio and composite.
 Structured and unstructured data.